withastro/docs/src/pages/en/guides/content-collections.md

 */
 ```

-To fetch from a specific directory **within** a collection, Astro recommends `getCollection` with a filter:
+To fetch from a subdirectory within a collection, you can use `getCollection` with a filter:

 ```astro
 ---